 NOTE 3: If successful registration is achieved, then the current serving SNPN becomes the registered SNPN and the MS does not store the previous registered SNPN for later use.

 If registration is not possible on recovery from lack of coverage due to the registered SNPN and all equivalent SNPNs, if any, being unavailable, an MS may, optionally, continue looking for the registered SNPN or an equivalent SNPN for an implementation dependent time.

 NOTE 4: An MS registered to an SNPN should behave as described above only if one or more PDU sessions are currently active.

+EXCEPTION: As an alternative option to this, if the MS is in automatic SNPN selection mode and it finds coverage of a subscribed SNPN (for the selected entry of "list of subscriber data"), the MS may register to that SNPN and not return to the registered SNPN or equivalent SNPN.

 4.9.3.1.1 Automatic SNPN selection mode procedure

 If: